 We praised the visual side of this great movie, but without powerful performances by an ensemble cast led by none other than Hugh Jackman, this would be a whole different affair.
 I swear that this man can play anyone, one of the most talented actors currently active in Hollywood.
 Jake Gyllenhaal was also great as the twitchy and dedicated inspector.
 And by the way, twitches, tats and the ring were all his idea.
 So on an already well-developed and established character, he managed to add more and not make them too tacky or unlikable.
 Prisoners is a classic whodunnit movie with an artistic vibe and an interesting examination of family values and religion.

-The kidnapping is a trigger that set off a series of events in which our characters are going through some serious self-examination, or rather refusing to go through it.
+The kidnapping is a trigger that set off a series of events in which our characters are going through some serious self-examination.
+Or rather refusing to go through it.
 This is especially true for Hugh Jackman’s character, a standard-issue male with all the “right” values and behavior.
 In the end, the whole affair might seem a bit melodramatic and overly masculine, but only if you approach it from a critical standpoint.
-Luckily we can leave that to professional film critics because for an average movie lover Prisoners has a lot to offer.
+Luckily we can leave that to professional film critics.
+For an average movie lover Prisoners has a lot to offer.
 The themes it explores powered by great performances are something worth watching and discussing, enjoy.

 Director: Denis Villeneuve

 Writer: Aaron Guzikowski

 Cast: Hugh Jackman, Jake Gyllenhaal, Viola Davis, Maria Bello, Terrence Howard, Melissa Leo, Paul Dano